-In the past two years, my life has been hit with a series of difficult experiences.
-My grandmother died, I underwent an unexpectedly difficult shoulder surgery, my parents got divorced, and my father-in-law had a stroke.
+Between 2018 and 2020, my life was hit by a series of difficult experiences.
+My grandmother died, I underwent an unexpectedly difficult shoulder surgery, my parents got divorced and my father-in-law had a stroke.
 It felt like major challenges were hitting me left and right.
 A few months of calm would go by, and then bam, life would smack me right back in the face.

 Despite how trying some of these experiences were, I found myself to be surprisingly calm, contemplative and resilient throughout each and every one.